SharvariYeole/portfolio/final-project-part-two.md

 Text here!

 # User research

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

 Text here!

+The food waste story is intended for the general public, with the goal of inspiring a cultural shift towards more sustainable food consumption and waste practices.
+It also involves policymakers, industry experts, and environmentalists, providing them with knowledge to promote systemic improvements.
+Educators are urged to pass this information on to students, resulting in a new generation of environmentally concerned citizens.
+In essence, this story is a call to action for everyone, emphasizing the importance of personal decisions in creating a future where food is valued and conserved.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.